DaleHobbs-Dev/testing-services-employee-portal/src/docs/post_mvp_update_plan.md

 Add a theme toggle button to the navbar for quick switching between dark and light modes.

+### **31. Make Modal Responsive and WCAG Compliant**

+Ensure modals are responsive and accessible, with proper focus management and ARIA attributes.

 ## **Feature Name**

 **Category:** (Scheduling / UX / Admin / Data / Visual / Code Quality)